-Covid-19 has had a deep impact on the hotel industry and has led to an unprecedented loss in revenue and in employment.
+The COVID-19 hotel impact has led to an unprecedented loss in revenue and in employment.
 It has changed the way that hotels conduct business and has changed the customer hotel experience drastically.
-It is essential that those within the hospitality industry adapt in response to the changes brought on by the Covid-19 pandemic.
-The unique issues posed by the Covid-19 virus demands unique solutions and while the effects of the virus have been highly negative, it has led to a creative boom that has changed the employee and guest experience forever.
+It is essential that those within the hospitality industry adapt in response to the changes brought on by the COVID-19 pandemic.
+The unique issues posed by the Coronavirus demands unique solutions and while the effects of the virus have been highly negative, it has led to a creative boom that has changed the employee and guest experience forever.
 If hotels are going to thrive in the midst of a global crisis that has crippled the industry, then it’s crucial to adapt and create solutions in order to survive in this new normal.

-Hotels are also taking advantage of contactless options, that allow guests to digitally access menus, place orders and pay their bills by using their mobile phones.
-These contactless options are also available in guest rooms, where voice activated digital assistants can be used to control light, room temperature and to control the entertainment system.
+Hotels are also taking advantage of contactless hotel technology , that allow guests to digitally access menus, place orders and pay their bills by using their mobile phones.
+These contactless solutions are also available in guest rooms, where voice activated digital assistants can be used to control light, room temperature and to control the entertainment system.
 These options limit the number of surface areas that guests will come in contact with, thus making guestrooms safer.
 Guests can also use these devices to request services or to request assistance.

-Offering guests grab and go meal options is another way that hotels adapted to the changes brought on by the Covid-19 virus.
+Offering guests grab and go meal options is another way that hotels adapted to the changes brought on by COVID-19.
 Hotels were forced to close their restaurants for safety reasons but still offered guests the option of ordering and picking up their meals.

 Virtual reality tours give potential guests the opportunity to experience the services that hotels have to offer from their homes.
 It can help guests decide which hotels best fits their needs by virtually touring guestrooms, restaurants and entertainment offered by the hotels.
 This gives hotels an added advantage by allowing guests to get an interactive look at what their hotel experience would be like.
-Additionally, there has been a lot of restrictions and most events have been rescheduled or canceled due to the Covid-19 virus.
-May hotels are now offering guests options to participate in events virtually.
+Additionally, there has been a lot of restrictions and most events have been rescheduled or canceled due to the Covid-19 pandemic.
+Many hotels are now offering guests the option to participate in events virtually.
 Hotels can offer virtual cooking classes or virtual fitness classes to keep guests engaged while in their rooms.

-There has been a shift towards health and wellness as a result of the Covid-19 virus.
+There has been a shift towards health and wellness as a result to Covid-19.
 Travelers are more concerned with getting enough rest and having healthy meal options.
 Hotels can offer a range of foods that can appeal to the health-conscious guests.
-Foods choices such as vegan, vegetarian cuisines and gluten free and dairy free options offer guest’s healthy meal alternatives.
+Foods choices such as vegan, vegetarian cuisines and gluten free and dairy free options offer guests healthy meal alternatives.
 More hotels are choosing to offer local and fresh seasonal produce, as well as hormone free meats and diaries to attract health conscious consumers.

 Work from Hotel Initiatives

-As occupancy levels fall to an all-time low, hotels have had to come up with creative means to attract customers.
-Some hotels are allowing guests to make daytime bookings at discounted rates with all the gym and pool amenities included.
-With unlimited access to wireless internet, guests have all they need to enjoy their stay at a luxury hotel while they work.
+As occupancy levels fell to an all-time low, hotels have had to come up with creative solutions to attract customers.
+Some hotels are allowing guests to make daytime bookings at discounted rates with gym and pool amenities included.
+Hotels created the work from hotel initiative that provided guests with unlimited access to wireless internet and provided them with all the comforts of a luxury hotel stay while they worked.